|Name||海南 (hǎi nán) ['sea' 'south']|

 Hainan Island is China's southernmost province; although China does lay claim to island groups in the South China Sea ➚ which are administered from Hainan (including the disputed Paracel ➚ and Spratly Islands ➚).
 It is a tropical paradise for Chinese tourists seeking sun and sand and so it is promoted as the ‘Eastern Hawaii’.
 The mountainous interior is home to the indigenous Li and Miao peoples (now only 15% of the island's population).
 The local dialect Hainanese ➚ is hard for Mandarin speakers to understand.

 Nowadays rich Chinese people have chosen to buy retirement homes on the island, increasing the demand for housing along the coast.
 Tourists also come in large numbers to appreciate the tropical warmth for a short winter break.
-The island is frequently blasted by typhoons in the season from May through to October.
+Later on in the year the island is frequently blasted by typhoons from May through to October.

 The maritime tropical climate makes Hainan suitable for rice; sugar cane; coffee; rubber and coconut production.
 To emphasize the tropical climate, a Coconut Festival is held on the island in March/April.
 Industry is limited but there are large iron; zirconium; titanium; copper and coal deposits that are now mined.
+There is a large salt field at Yinggehai, and an offshore gas field to the west.
 There are plans to build up the gambling industry with super-casinos to rival those of Macau and Las Vegas ➚.

 City populations for 2012, Province statistics National Bureau of Statistics 2014